ajanach/portfolio-web-page/content/menu/about.md

 # Profile
 ---
-Hey there!
-I’m a student who loves tinkering with open-source technology, especially when it comes to making things run smoother and faster.
-I’m into DevOps practices, Linux administration, Cloud, Bash scripting, Python scripting, Golang programming, virtualization, containers, Git/GitHub, Windows administration, PowerShell, and networking – all the cool stuff that keeps the internet humming along.
-Basically, I like figuring out how to make things work better, and I’m always learning new tricks to get the job done.
-So if you need someone to help with your open-source projects or just want to geek out about tech stuff, hit me up!

-In addition to my skills, I have a keen interest in Kubernetes, GitHub actions, Argo CD, Ansible, and Terraform.
-These technologies enable efficient container orchestration, automation, and infrastructure management.
-I enjoy exploring their capabilities and applying them to streamline software development and deployment processes.
+I am a dedicated student and DevOps Engineer driven by a fervent passion for open-source technology and a keen interest in crafting highly available systems.
+My expertise spans a spectrum of technologies, including DevOps practices, Linux administration, Cloud computing, Bash scripting, programming, virtualization, Git version control, and networking.
+My primary focus lies in the realm of building and maintaining resilient and highly available systems.
+I derive satisfaction from exploring innovative solutions and continually mastering new techniques.
+Specifically, I am deeply engrossed in technologies such as Kubernetes, GitHub Actions, Argo CD, Ansible, and Terraform.
+These tools play a pivotal role in my pursuit of efficient container orchestration, automation, and adept infrastructure management.
+In essence, I am driven by the excitement of leveraging cutting-edge technology to elevate operational efficiency and contribute to impactful open-source projects.

 # Experience
 ---